appcircleio/appcircle-docusaurus/docs/enterprise-app-store/in-app-updates/index.md

 </Tabs>

 :::caution
 The code above compares major versions.
-For instance, if the current app version is 1.0 and the available latest version is 1.1, it **won't** be considered an update.
-But, if the available latest version is 2.0 in your enterprise store will be treated as an update.
-You can configure the logic based on your business requirements.
+For instance, if the current app version is 1.0 and the latest available version is 1.1, it **won't** be considered an update.
+However, if the latest available version is 2.0, it will be treated as an update in your enterprise store.
+You can configure this logic based on your business requirements.
 :::

 #### Updating the App